openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Apple devices have excellent support for HLS due to the standard being invented by Apple so they work out of the box.
 Some browsers like Chrome may require a plugin or an update to be installed before they are able to display the video.

-To use the HLS steaming features, you need to:
+To use the HLS streaming features, you need to:

 + Set a valid `SERVER_PORT` as the default value of -1 will turn the feature off.
 + The audio format in the cameras settings must be AAC and not missing for Chromecast to work.